gturri/aXMLRPC/README.md

 won't be decoded to the & sign and the "less then" sign.
 See `FLAGS_NO_STRING_ENCODE` for the counterpart.

+#### FLAGS_DEBUG
+Will display additional information on the console.
+Do not use it in production.

 Meta Flags
 ----------